 With the February 23, 1998 publication of the City of Richland's SEPA EIS on the ATG facility, this EA has been reactivated.
 On March 18, 1998, the information in the SEPA EIS was compared to the 1996 draft EA to identify any new or changed information.
 The RL NEPA Panel reviewed the draft EA and recommended a FONSI be issued.
 A recommendation letter, final EA and draft FONSI were prepared.
 A comment letter arrived on April 17, 1998.
 The comments have been considered, a response prepared, and changes were made to the EA and draft FONSI.
 Comments have been received by phone and e-mail and have been considered.
 Responses to those comments and offers to meet with the commentors were sent on July 17, 1998.
 A two week comment period was offered, closing July 31, 1998.
 A meeting with one of the commenters was held on August 12.
 Also present at the meeting were Ecology and ATG.
-The comments received during the meeting are being considered.
+Comments were incorporated, and the EA was approved in May of 1999.